The Roadmap 2050: Towards Regenerative Yachting

 Register your interest to join our upcoming webinar and be part of this vital journey.

 The Roadmap to 2050 is designed to serve as a compass for navigating uncharted waters—together.
 It outlines a collective, coordinated approach with quantified goals that engage and empower every stakeholder in the yachting industry.
 By committing to this roadmap, yachting companies can future-proof their operations, not only advancing decarbonisation but also moving towards a regenerative future.
+Explaining the need, the background and compilation of this Roadmap is a critical step for soliciting commitment, therefore we organise a webinar to onboard yachting stakeholders through a deep-dive and live Q&A session.

-Beyond regulartory thresholds
+Beyond regulatory thresholds

 The 2025 baseline was defined through data gathered from Designers, Builders, Operators, and Refit yards.
 This data was used to estimate the current status and set proportional targets, measured in percentage reductions rather than absolute numbers, for each life cycle stage.
 This marks the first step in a process that will become increasingly detailed with broader industry participation.
+Targets might look ambitious and bold, yet with a growing yachting fleet, and therefore growing absolute impact per default, there is a lot of work to do to get the impact trajectory down and to net-zero in 2050.

-Going beyond reduction
+Going beyond reduction efforts

-The Roadmap visualises the current estimated negative impact division among the four life cycle stages in 2025 below the x-axis, and their trajectories towards 2050.
+The Roadmap graph visualises the current estimated negative impact division among the four life cycle stages in 2025 below the x-axis, and their trajectories towards 2050.

 The collective path forward